SORA Rate 2025

 To calculate SORA, banks are required to provide data on all eligible transactions traded and booked in the unsecured overnight interbank market between 8am and 6.15pm.

-Thereafter, MAS will validate the data and calculate the volume-weighted average rate of all eligible transactions.
+Thereafter, MAS validates the data and calculates the volume-weighted average rate of all eligible transactions.
 This derived rate will then be published the following day at 9am on MAS website.

 Rising interest rates?
 Find out how this affects your mortgage rates.